Bambo-Rambo/RNG-Guides/DexNavRNG.md

 This is the number of advances consumed **upon exiting the bag** (you cannot hit anything lower) and we need to account for that
 (it's usually 15, sometimes 3 in caves etc but I recommend making a test for your current location/spot to be sure).

-Just advance the TinyMT state until the value of `Min Frame` matches the one of your target index.
+Just advance the TinyMT state until the value of your target index matches `Min Frame`.

 Here are some simple and consistent ways to advance inside the bag: